 Last weekend I was at a popular bar on Chapel Street in Melbourne with friends having a lovely time until I fell unconscious.
 Luckily, I was not alone and my friends and my partner were there when I left my body for a while.
-My partner told me I came over to him, blurred speech and told him I felt funny and I thought something was in my drink.
+My partner told me I came over to him after talking to some people at the bar, blurred speech and told him I felt funny and I thought something was in my drink.
 What happened next I don’t remember, except the change in how I felt was very scary.
 I have blurry visions of vomiting outside on the sidewalk and then of paramedics shining lights into my eyes and asking me questions.

 I can’t remember getting from the bar to outside.
 I am told I was carried out by my friends because I could not walk myself.

 Everything else that I know about from that night is from a secondary source (from my friends and my partner), yet I was there the entire time, which is unsettling.
-They tell me that it was frightening to see me how I was, that it was like I wasn’t there in my own body and they were so thankful that they called for medical assistance.
+They tell me that it was frightening to see me how I was, that it was like I wasn’t there in my own body and they were so thankful that they called for an ambulance.

 The next day is also a blur, when I woke up I was confused, upset and the sickest I have ever been.
 I spent 10 hours of the following day continuously vomiting and unable to understand what had happened or keep any food/water down.
 For days I couldn’t concentrate properly and had panic attacks when I left the house.

 Someone had spiked my drink without me knowing.

 It’s hard to think about, but I keep thinking how lucky (although lucky doesn’t seem like a word I should be using here) to have been with friends and my partner when this happened.
 It frightens me so much to think of the reasons why someone would do this to me.